 The cabinets in this unit are constructed on site at the Newmar production facility.
 Hardwood raised panel cabinet doors are standard throughout the unit.
-Brass or brushed nickel polished door and drawer hardware give the interior an added touch of elegance.
 A variety of finishes are available for the hardwood cabinetry.
 All of the finishes are as durable as they are beautiful.